ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^

 :dp:`fls_d84nTOR4pZq5`
-An :t:`auto trait` is a :t:`trait` that is implicitly and automatically implemented by a :t:`type` when the types of its constituent :t:`[field]s` implement the :t:`trait`.
+An :dt:`auto trait` is a :t:`trait` that is implicitly and automatically implemented by a :t:`type` when the types of its constituent :t:`[field]s` implement the :t:`trait`.